bluefin-chess/voyage/README.md

 # voyage
-The Pacific Bluefin Tuna make a long voyage across the Pacific Ocean toward the North American continental shelf from their spawn in the northwestern Philippine Sea and the Sea of Japan, *Voyage* is a chess move generator, made for our *Bluefin* engine.
+*Voyage* is a chess move generator, made for our *Bluefin* engine.
+The namesake is for the voyage that Bluefin tuna make across the Pacific Ocean.